afontcu/afontcu.dev/content/blog/goal-of-software-development.md

 Software development is not about moving Jira tickets.
 I wish software development had nothing to do with Jira, actually.

-Software development is not about over-engineering stuff and feeling smart about it because *it is cool* and because then you can look at people over the shoulder.
+Software development is not about over-engineering stuff.
+It is not about feeling smart because *it is cool* and because lets you look at people over the shoulder.

 Software development is about **sustainably reduce lead time to business impact.**